skoolkid/skoolkit/_sources/extending.txt

 #CALL methods
 -------------
-Adding a method that can be called by a :ref:`call` macro is done by simply adding the method to the HtmlWriter or AsmWriter subclass in the extension module.
+Implementing a method that can be called by a :ref:`call` macro is done by adding the method to the HtmlWriter or AsmWriter subclass in the extension module.